KYB

 The Simultaneous Double Verification

-Imagine a complete B2B verification control:
+Imagine a complete B2B verification process:

 The result: